The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Sidi is one of the most popular cycling shoe brands.
 It offers high-end road cycling shoes that are popular among pro riders.

-Their model, Ergo 5 Mega, is suitable for riders with wide feet.
-It is not the most expensive model from Sidi, yet it is stiff and comfortable.
+Their Ergo 5 Mega model is suitable for riders with wide feet.
+It is not the most expensive Sidi model, yet it is stiff and comfortable.

-These shoes’ main downsides are slightly heavier than other shoes in this selection and worse ventilation (their sole has no air vents).
+These shoes’ main downsides are that they are slightly heavier than other shoes in this selection and have worse ventilation (their sole has no air vents).

 On the other hand, the sole guidelines are very useful when mounting cleats, and the rubber heel pads are replaceable.
 I must mention the soft instep system, which doesn’t put pressure on the top of your foot.